 Coding Bootcamp Requirements: Skills

-Succeeding at a bootcamp requires you to have or develop a certain skillset.
-In the case of data science, you would need to know how to work through the command line, use Github, write code, do statistical analysis, troubleshoot machine learning algorithms, and do lots of other things.
+Succeeding at a bootcamp requires you to have or develop a certain skill set.
+In the case of data science, you would need to know how to work through the command line, use GitHub, write code, do statistical analysis, troubleshoot machine learning algorithms, and do many other things.
 The more of this you can learn beforehand, the better off you’ll be.

 Bootcamps generally don’t require you to already know how to code or whatever, but you’re going to have a vastly easier time if you do.
 Besides, if you’re learning to become a web developer, does learning a certain programming language have to be a coding requirement for bootcamp to be fun?